GlassBricks/typed-factorio/README.md

 Classes that have an index operator, a length operator, and have an array-like structure, inherit from `(Readonly)Array`.
 These are `LuaInventory`, `LuaFluidBox`, `LuaTransportLine`.
 This allows you to use these classes like arrays, meaning having array methods, and `.length` translating to the lua length operator.
 However, this also means, like typescript arrays, they are **0-indexed, not 1-indexed**.

-### Table or array types
+### Table or array types, and "Read" concepts

-For table or array types (e.g. Position), there also are types such as `PositionTable` and `PositionArray` that refer to the table or array form specifically.
+For table-or-array types (e.g. Position), there also are types such as `PositionTable` and `PositionArray` that refer to the table or array form.

+Table-or-array types will appear in the Table form when known to be in a read position.
+This also applies to other concepts/complex types that have table-or-array attributes.

+For some concepts, there is also a special form for when the concept is used in a "read" position, where all table-or-array types are in Table form.
+These types are suffixed with `Read`, e.g. `ScriptPositionRead`.

 ### LuaGuiElement